berttejeda/bert.docs.vagrant/lab1/includes/vagrant.introduction.md

 ### Installation

-I've provided a means of installing **all** the requirements for this lab.
+If you're on Windows and have activated this document as a .hta or via Internet Explorer (with Active X Controls allowed), <br />

-Just click the <a href="#" class="flash" data-selector="#requirements" data-duration="300">Install Lab Requirements</a> button above.
+just click the <a href="#" class="flash" data-selector="#requirements" data-duration="300">Install Lab Requirements</a> button above to get started with the requirements.<br />

-It's rather experimental and may not work, but you can give it a try (again, only if you're on Windows).<br />
+It's rather experimental and may not work, so be warned!<br />

-You'll be presented with an installation page from which you can choose to install everything you need.

-If that doesn't work, you can opt to install vagrant **manually**, as follows:
+If that doesn't work or you're not on Windows/IE, you can opt to install vagrant **manually**, as follows:

 1. Navigate to the vagrant downloads site: [vagrant downloads](https://www.vagrantup.com/downloads.html)
 1. Once downloaded, launch the installer and follow the prompts